P1YU5H-50N1/NeoPrix/Readme.md

 1. Clone the repo
 2. Install pipenv by `pip install pipenv` or visit [here](https://pypi.org/project/pipenv/) to know more about installing pipenv.
 3. Navigate to project directory and run `pipenv shell`, it will create a virtual env.
-4. Run `pipenv shell` and this will install the required libraries.
+4. Run `pipenv install` and this will install the required libraries.
 5. Run `python main.py`